 After the 1906 California earthquake and resulting fire, bank vaults could not be opened right away.
-Though their was apprehension regarding if the valuables inside survived, the vaults needed to cool off first.
+Though there was apprehension regarding if the valuables inside survived, the vaults needed to cool off first.
 In 1904, some Baltimore banks made the mistake of opening their vaults after a fire, and the resulting rush of oxygen ignited their records and large amounts of cash. [page 252]

 Herman and Isaias came to America from Reckendorf, a small town in Bavaria.
 Levi Strauss, maker of world famous jeans, also came to America from this same town. [page 5]

 Knowing Frances, I can only imagine the internal struggle to please her relatives by making sure great-great-grandpa came out looking good versus her inherent reporter instincts to tell it like it is.
 I think she did a great-great job. // more